zoydtc/zoydtc.github.io/_posts/2026-01-14-building-my-de-portfolio.md

 ---

 ## Why I'm building this blog
-As I start the **DataTalksClub Data Engineering Zoomcamp**, I wanted a place to document my technical progress and share the challenges I overcome.
-This blog serves as my digital resume and a log of my engineering journey.
+As I begin the **DataTalksClub Data Engineering Zoomcamp**, I wanted a dedicated space to document my technical growth and share the challenges I work through along the way.
+This blog serves both as a digital portfolio and as a living record of my engineering journey, showcasing hands-on projects, lessons learned, and the evolution of my skills in data and infrastructure engineering.

 ## The Tech Stack
 To build this site, I chose: